niallmulkerns/Nanobubbles/projectlog.md

 - In the meantime, tried to get data on exactly how thick the surface coating of gold was (see [Data](#data) section) and found that when we evaporated, the thickness varied between about 20 - 30 nm, which is thin enough to be transparent.

 - Found that using aminated glass slides did not work, but sucessfully worked after silanisation.
 The silanised slides were gold coated in the standard way (using the evaporator) and remained thin enough to be transparent.
 The silanised slides were tested for lamination from -500 mV to -2000 mV, and did not show any signs of peeling, even at the edges.
+However, when the coverslips were exposed to positive voltages, the gold coating seemed to dissolve from the surface and into the solution, which did not reattach when the potential was reduced again (using cyclic voltammetry).
   - In addition, we found that leaving the silanised slides for a period of time (either in air or APTES) after the usual 16 hr exposure time did not seem to hinder the abilty for the molecules to bind the gold surface well enough for bubble formation.
+The silanised gold samples are easily scratched by sharp objects, however.
+  - When the bubbles formed, the current would be negative (around -1 mA) and fluctuate slightly over time.
+Try to find a paper/theory showing the link between current and bubble nucleation.
   - *Further experiments have shown that the gold layer does become damaged over multiple uses; small circular holes in the gold are seen, however this doesn't seem to affect the surfaces ability to conduct or form bubbles.
 This is a possible area of improvement.
 We believe the holes to be formed when large bubbles pop and cause high surface stress, taking some of the coating with them, however this is just a theory.*

 - Using the glass 'pot' we had made, we attached the cleaned gold slide to the bottom using silcone sealant and an o-ring to create a water/acid-tight seal.
 We found the best way to do this was sliding the o-ring through silcone then pressing firmly onto the gold-coated glass, twisting and then weighting it down.
 This procedure was then repeated to attach the o-ring/surface to the glass cell.
 This cell has survived multiple hours ofacid contact so far with no leakage.
 A copper contact is secured to the gold part by kepton tape, making sure that it is not wrapped fully round and that the copper isn't in contact with the solution.
 [INSERT PICTURE?]

 - Using this new cell, we were able to use the TIRF microscope to view surface microbubbles, however, we are yet to create nanobubbles, but this should just be a matter of using the right potential.
 The gold surface used was not particularly clean and now has many so called 'bullet holes' in it (as described above).
 The uncleanliness means that dust and other unwanted objects are present on the surface, obscuring the bubbles and saturating the detector slightly.
 There were many circular objects present on the surface of the glass that did not appear to change in size, even when the potential was highly negative, their identity remains unknown.

+-
 ---

 ## Skills Learnt